PratikGajane/PratikGajane.github.io/_pages/publications.md

 * Pratik Gajane, Peter Auer and Ronald Ortner.
 Autonomous Exploration for Navigating in MDPs using Blackbox RL Algorithms.
 In <i>the proceedings of the 32nd International Joint Conference on Artificial Intelligence (IJCAI)</i>, 2023.

+* Dennis Collaris, Pratik Gajane, Joost Jorritsma, Jarke J. van Wijk and Mykola Pechenizkiy.
+LEMON: Alternative Sampling for More Faithful Explanation through Local Surrogate Models.
+In <i>the proceedings of the 21st Symposium on Intelligent Data Analysis (IDA)</i>, 2023.

 *  Pratik Gajane.
 [Local Differential Privacy for Sequential Decision Making in a Changing Environment](https://arxiv.org/abs/2301.00561).
 In <i> AAAI Privacy-Preserving Artificial Intelligence (PPAI)</i>, 2023.